 Shewhart Limits for Prediction Error Monitoring Parameters

-Level 1 and 2 limits and their implications for severity monitoring and ajdustment are described in Appendix F. The default recommendation for the level 1 limit for each severity adjustment parameter is zero.
+Level 1 and 2 limits and their implications for severity monitoring and adjustment are described in Appendix F. The default recommendation for the level 1 limit for each severity adjustment parameter is zero.
 That is, continuous or no threshold severity adjustment is recommended.
 Selection of EWMA level 2 limits should be made by the surveillance panel in original engineering units as discussed in Section G.

 iii.
 Industry Charting and Actions